-The occurrence of Eryngium campestre at Bredhurst has been written up in 1984 by Joyce Pitt.21, who observed the colony in most years since the early 1970s, following its discovery by Nora Miller in 1969.
+The occurrence of Eryngium campestre at Bredhurst has been written up in 1984 by Joyce Pitt.
+21, who observed the colony in most years since the early 1970s, following its discovery by Nora Miller in 1969.
 She described it as located on the south-facing slope of a dry chalk grassland valley, where the steep slope begins to flatten out at the crest of the down.
 The chalk is nodular and so admits root penetration.
 Plant numbers then generally fluctuated between 10 and 30, although 50 were counted in 1983.
-Flowering was only occasional, not least because it was usually cut down during haymaking. continued presence of the species, dormant under the vegetation.
-Management was initiated and the clone improved, although erratically in some parts.
+Flowering was only occasional, not improved, although erratically in some parts.
 It is mown where the clone impinges on the path and the pressures of public access generated by the large adjacent housing estate cause some problems, although the species (at least from its French habitats) appears tolerant of a degree of disturbance.